Dental Restorations to Bring Your Teeth Back to Their Natural Strength and Appearance

 Tooth-Colored Composite Fillings

-The biggest advantage of composite resin restorations is their ability to mimic the tooth’s natural shade.
-Composite resins are bonded to the tooth, thus reinforcing the tooth and giving it greater strength.
-This makes them suitable for repairing teeth with craze lines, chips or cracks.
-This also allows the dentist to be extremely conservative and preserve tooth structure with minimal drilling.
+Composite resins are bonded to the tooth, thus reinforcing it and giving it greater strength.
+This makes them suitable for repairing teeth with craze lines, chips or cracks and allows the dentist to be extremely conservative and preserve tooth structure with minimal drilling.
 Composite fillings are solidified by a special curing light to its full strength, which minimizes postoperative restrictions, so that you can chew and drink soon after the restoration is placed.

 Posterior Composite Fillings